hassaan4584/Swiftjective-C/_posts/2019-01-24-the-chart-that-lies.md

 And if I've done one thing, I have given it time.

 I joke that my side project is _kids_ years old.
-I initially envisioned and released the first version when my oldest, Bennett, arrived (he's now 5), I was redesigning it when Remy was born (he's two) and I'm gearing up to it release now that my youngest (Baylor) is 5 months old. **My app is three kids years old.**
+I initially envisioned and released the first version when my oldest, Bennett, arrived (he's now 5), I was redesigning it when Remy was born (he's two) and I'm gearing up for release now that my youngest (Baylor) is 5 months old. **My app is three kids years old.**

 Having a side project while being married, a parent of three and having a full time career is akin to undertaking concurrent programming blindfolded.
 You're hoping to achieve all these tasks in anything but a synchronous queue - while knowing full well you’re going to deadlock anyways.
 No matter what.